banool/team_heist_tactics/README.md

 This setup binds a static directory into the container from the host.
 When the container starts, it copies the static content in to it.
 Nginx on the host serves the content in there itself.

 ## Other
-I use git lfs to manage the static content right here in the repo instead of using some other static ocntent hosting thingo.
+I use git lfs to manage the static content right here in the repo instead of using some other static content hosting thingo.